-The policy relates to all applicants who:
+The policy relates to all Higher Education (HE) applicants who:

-- Are aged 16 or over on the 1st Sept of the relevant academic year in which they hope to study. - Are seeking to re-enter the education system after a period away from study
+- Are aged 18 or over by the start date of their chosen HE programme. - Are seeking to re-enter the education system after a period away from study.

-- Are applying to the College following study or training at other institutions or place of employment - Are employed and seeking opportunities for undertaking further professional development - Are undertaking a course for leisure or pleasure purposes
+- Are applying to the College following study, training, or work experience at other institutions or places of employment. - Are employed and pursuing opportunities for further professional development. - Are international applicants meeting the College's visa and language requirements.